 That kind of vision, along with a facilitator called the Internet, has broken down every imaginable barrier to growth and prosperity and has transformed how the world does business.
 The moment you create a Web site, blog or Facebook account, your point of contact with consumers becomes global.

-My theory is that one no longer operates in a vacuum (as a solo entrepreneur, for example, as I did for a number of years, starting in 1985) because social networks enable us to extend our connections rapidly worldwide, increasing our ability to identify more opportunities.
-Here are two specific examples on how technology helps businesses go global.
+My theory is that one no longer operates in a vacuum because social networks enable us to extend our connections rapidly worldwide, increasing our ability to identify more opportunities.
+Here are two specific examples of how technology helps businesses go global.

 An Import Business is Born